CezarManolache/OverTheWire-Bandit/levels/level06-10.md

 ## **Solution**
 * I decoded the file , using the long format of the `-d` flag (`--decode`) just for clarity purposes: `base64 --decode data.txt`
 * The following line was printed out: **The password is dtR173fZKb0RRsDFSGsg2RWnpNVj3qRr**
-* Meaning that the key for the next level is: dtR173fZKb0RRsDFSGsg2RWnpNVj3qRr
+* Meaning that the key for the next level is: [Redacted]